-Discover fun, new & old Christmas traditions for kids and the whole family to enjoy this year.
-Updated with 2023 Christmas traditions and ideas to celebrate the holidays.
+Discover fun, new & old Christmas traditions for kids and the whole family to enjoy.

-Making the holidays more magical doesn’t take a ton of effort.
-It’s truly the thought that counts most.
-So today, we’re sharing 25 of our favorite holiday traditions for kids and the whole family to enjoy this Christmas.
-Choose one or more and make sure to make it an annual affair.
+Making the holidays more magical doesn’t take a ton of effort; it’s truly the thought that counts most.
+Here are 25 of our favorite holiday traditions for kids and the whole family to enjoy this Christmas.

-- Start a Christmas countdown on December first
+- Start a Christmas countdown on Dec.
+1

 - Wear matching family pajamas or Christmas socks